 What I personally believe is that there is some death associated with a fireman at this location.
 With at least 70 years as a fire station, there are going to be deaths.
 I do believe that a dedicated fireman is still on duty, yet over the years, the story submitted to the WVGhosts website has been evolving with each retelling, as people try to fill in missing details and desperately try to make sense out of something that by its very nature shouldn't make sense.

 I have a couple of leads that I will be following up on, but ask that anyone who has relevant information please contact me, as I would love to hear your stories and try to give a name to this man.
 If only one good thing comes from this research, it is that I definitely learned a LOT about Huntington's fire department history, and as our motto goes...we're telling Huntington's history, one ghost story at a time!

 This post is dedicated to all the brave men and women who have served the Huntington Fire Department, past, present and future, but especially to the seven men who died in the line of duty.

 Articles transcribed by Theresa:

-More info on this location can be found in Theresa's Haunted Huntington, Volume I book!
+More info on this location has been uncovered can be found in Theresa's Haunted Huntington, Volume I book!
 Check back later for details!

 The photo above was taken with Google Street View if you couldn't tell by the the arrow, lol.